BTW-Community/BTW-Public/README.md

 ## 🌐 What Does Community Edition Mean?

 Community Edition is the successor to FlowerChild's original mod.
 It is a direct continuation using FC's source code, developed by the community, and following FC's original vision for the mod.
-The primary focuses of CE are fixing some of the features and systems FlowerChild left incomplete when he left the mod, as well as providing bugfixes and quality of life improvements.
+CE aims to modernize BTW, finish the systems left unfinished by FC, fix many bugs, and even add new features.

 ## 📝 License